initialxy/initialxy.github.io/_posts/2013-11-24-flexbox-for-mobile-web-layout.md

 ### Windows Phone 8, Windows 8 (IE 10)

 This is where we start to run into some troubles.
 IE 10 supports a [patchy syntax of Flexbox](http://zomigi.com/blog/flexbox-syntax-for-ie-10/).
-What this means is that it supports the short hand properties `flex: 1 1 0;` but not the individual property: `flex-grow: 1; flex-shrink: 1; flex-basis: 0;`.
+What this means is that it supports the short hand properties `flex: 1 1 0;` but not the individual property: `flex-grow: 1;`, `flex-shrink: 1;`, `flex-basis: 0;`.
 At least we can get it to work with just the short hand.

 ### BlackBerry 10

 At first, BlackBerry 10 seems to be working fine, until contents got really long and you notice that its content container gets as long as its contents and pushed footer as well the bottom section of itself out of screen.
 Hm, how did this happen?
-We had `flex-shrink: 1; flex-basis: 0;`.
+We had `flex-shrink: 1;`, `flex-basis: 0;`.
 Shouldn't it shrink?
 Well turns out it also supports a patchy syntax.
 The trick to fix this is to force its `height: 0` instead and let it only grow.

 ### Android